Coke bottler Coca-Cola HBC posts flat profit, lower volumes weigh

 It reiterated a free cash flow target of about 1.3 billion euros in the 2013-2015 period.

-The stock has lost 22.5 percent so far this year, underperforming a 3 percent loss for Britain’s FTSE 100 index.
+The stock has lost 22.5 percent so far this year, underperforming a 3 percent loss for Britain’s FTSE 100 index .
+(1 US dollar = 0.7989 euro) (Reporting by Angeliki Koutantou; Editing by David Holmes)